 Write a story about a character who:

-- finds a mysterious, unmarked package on their doorstep
+• finds an unmarked package on their doorstep

 Writing Prompts for Stories That Start with Dialogue